Frequently Asked Questions

 Graduates from the previous year's program act as buddies to new Graduates.
 Having a buddy is a great way to settle into Finance, particularly for interstate Graduates to help them get to know Canberra and learn about Finance from a more personal perspective.

 As a Graduate you can opt to have a mentor.
-A mentor is a Finance officer who will support and guide you through your learning, development and career progression at Finance.
+A mentor is a more senior Finance officer who will support and guide your learning, development and career progression at Finance.

 Will the Department of Finance support me doing my CA or CPA?